nus-cs2113-AY2425S1/ip/docs/README.md

 9. Mark
 10. Unmark

+> [!NOTE]
+> I have formatted the instructions on how to use each command, as such:

-### Legend
+### Format

-To perform this command,
+To perform a command,
-use the command_keyword, followed by additional arguments e.g. `shown here is how to format input`.
+use the command_keyword, followed by additional arguments if any e.g. `shown here is how to format input`.
 ```
 shown here is a sample program output